 How to get there

-Walk, pedal or drive - there are many ways to get to Wellington Park but Pinnacle Road is the only vehicle route to the summit of kunanyi / Mount Wellington.
-Before departing, plot your walking, riding or driving route on our Google map page.
-And why not check out the weather on the Mountain to ensure that you have the right gear for your visit?
+Walk, pedal or drive – there are many ways to get to Wellington Park but Pinnacle Road is the only vehicle route to the summit of kunanyi / Mount Wellington.
+And why not check out the weather on the mountain to ensure that you have the right gear for your visit?

 Winter access: Pinnacle Road

 Whilst every effort is made to ensure Pinnacle Road is accessible at all times, access may be restricted over the winter months due to accumulation of snow and/or ice on the road surface.
 Please check the Hobart City Council website before departure or call 03 6238 2711.
 The Trust has also produced an information sheet to help visitors have an enjoyable and safe experience during snow periods.

 To Fern Tree, The Springs and the Pinnacle

 Take Davey Street (A6) westwards out of Hobart.
 Keep in the right lane and continue straight ahead towards Fern Tree on to Huon Road (B64).
 (Do not turn left into the Southern Outlet at this point.)
 Continue up Huon Road (B64) towards Fern Tree and kunanyi / Mount Wellington.

 To reach kunanyi / Mount Wellington and The Springs, turn right into the C616 (Pinnacle Road) just before the township of Fern Tree (approximately 8km from Hobart).
 The Springs is approximately 3.5km from Fern Tree and is 720m above sea level.
 The Pinnacle, at 1270m, is a further 9km from the Springs.
 Parking is available at Fern Tree, The Springs, the Pinnacle, and at various other points along Pinnacle Road.
 Pinnacle Road may occasionally be closed due to snow or ice cover, extreme fire danger, or due to a community event.
 Check road closures on the Hobart City Council′s website or call 6278 0200 at any time.

 Metro buses run a service to Fern Tree, leaving from Franklin Square in the centre of Hobart.
 A number of tour companies operate tours up the mountain.
 Contact the Hobart Travel Centre for more information.